t-rupe/cs340project/README.md

 Created by Taylor Rupe & Caleb Kasprzyk

-## NexaLibrium is a powerful and intuitive library management system built using Next.js, a popular React framework for server-side rendering and building modern web applications.
-This project aims to streamline library operations by providing a user-friendly interface for managing books, authors, and their relationships.
+## NexaLibrium is a library management system developed with Next.js, a React framework designed for server-side rendering and creating web applications.
+The project is designed for educational purposes to simplify library processes through an easy-to-use interface that manages books, authors, and their associations.

 ## Features